1jour1vin

 Nose

-A bouquet of great refinement evolving on notes of citrus, white-fleshed fruit and flowers.
+A highly refined bouquet evolving with notes of citrus, white-fleshed fruits, and flowers.

 Mouth